kriskowal/lode/README.md

 Lode is built on Node and CommonJS designs but takes a radical approach to dependency management.
-Modules are linked based only on information in package configuration files and the layout conventions of packages.
+Modules are linked completely asynchronously and based only on information in package configuration files and the layout conventions of packages.

 Lode supports: